Getting to Culebra

 Some of the small regional air carriers partner with the major airlines, so when searching for flights try Culebra (CPX) as your final destination instead of San Juan (SJU) and see if you get lucky!

 If not, the first step to getting here is to book a commercial flight to San Juan International Airport (SJU).
 Many of the major airline hubs have non-stop service.
 From there, you have several options on what to do next.
-It is the age-old question of time versus money.
-How much is each hour of vacation time worth to you?
-Hopefully the information below will help you decide.
-Please note all times and fares are estimated, based on a single passenger, and subject to change without notice.
+Please note all times and fares are estimated, based on a single passenger, and subject to change without notice (last updated October 2021).
+Culebra’s airport is roughly a mile away from our shop.
+We are unable to pick up guests.

 Option 1: FLY from San Juan International (SJU)